bayobands/cmpm-121-D1.d-BayoBandele/README.md

 - Cleaned spacing around the counter, button, and shop
 - Improved readability with consistent typography

-**Where I credited them:**
-- Added a comment block in my `style.css`
-- Noted inspiration in this README section

 2. “Ember Epoch” by camcimahir*